-- 7. Each Member, CNCP and Relevant non-Member shall ensure its authorized NPFC vessels provide accurate VMS data to the Secretariat via its FMC, in accordance with this CMM. - 8.
-All Members, CNCP and Relevant non-Members shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC. - 9 Where domestic legislation prevents compliance with paragraph 8 above, a Member, CNCP or Relevant non-Member's flagged vessel may transmit its position no longer than every four hours.
-This provision shall expire in July 31, 2020.

-- 10. A Member, a CNCP or Relevant non-Member may require its fishing vessels to transmit VMS data directly to the Secretariat. - 11.
-Each Member, CNCP and Relevant non-Member shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes upon receipt of the data at their FMC.
+- 7. Each Member or CNCP shall ensure its authorized NPFC vessels provide accurate VMS data to the Secretariat via its FMC, in accordance with this CMM. - 8.
+All Members or CNCPs shall ensure that its flagged vessels that are authorized under NPFC and present in the Convention Area transmit VMS data every hour to their FMC. - 9.
+A Member or CNCP may require its fishing vessels to transmit VMS data directly to the Secretariat. - 10.
+Each Member or CNCP shall ensure that their FMC automatically transmits VMS data to the Secretariat, which shall be received no later than 60 minutes upon receipt of the data at their FMC.